A list of national and international scholarship opportunities for outstanding undergraduates and recent graduates.

 Jack Kent Cooke Graduate Arts Award °

 Provides up to $50,000 annually to support graduate study in the visual arts, performing arts, and creative writing.
-The U may nominate up to two seniors or recent graduates who have not yet begun graduate study.
-Candidates are expected to have exceptional artistic or creative promise.
-Must have GPA of 3.2 or higher, have a history of significant financial need, and intend to begin graduate study in fall 2013.
+Candidates are expected to have exceptional artistic or creative promise, and must not have begun graduate study at the time of application.
+Must have GPA of 3.2 or higher, have a history of significant financial need, and intend to begin graduate study in fall 2014.
 Citizenship is open.
-For application instructions for U of M students, contact Sally Lieberman, email@example.com.
+The U may nominate up to two students.
+To be considered for nomination students must submit an online application by the deadline.
+Campus contact Sally Lieberman, email@example.com.
 For further information, visit the Jack Kent Cooke Foundation.

 DAAD University Summer Course Grants °